pminina01/readthedocs/File-target.md

 **Warning: combining this mode with _Archive Numbering Date_ is not supported.
 Archive files are not merged.    _ DateAndSequence_ do will work. **

 _maxArchiveFiles_ - Maximum number of archive files that should be kept.
-[Integer](Layouts) Default: 9
+If maxArchiveFiles is less or equal to 0, old files aren't deleted [Integer](Layouts) Default: 0

 _archiveFileName_ - Name of the file to be used for an archive.
 [Layout](Layouts)
 It may contain a special placeholder {#####} that will be replaced with a sequence of numbers depending on the archiving strategy.
 The number of hash characters used determines the number of numerical digits to be used for numbering files.